-- CO2 Check Valve - Protects the CO2 regulator and cylinder from potential damage of water entering.
+- CO2 Check Valve - Protects the CO2 regulator and cylinder from the potential damage of water entering.

-- pH Controller - Controls the output of CO2 based on pH of your effluent water via the electronic solenoid attached to the regulator.
+- pH Controller - Controls the output of CO2 based on the pH of your effluent water via the electronic solenoid attached to the regulator.

-- Effluent/Output Water Line - Carries calcium rich water from the calcium reactor back into your sump or aquarium.
+- Effluent/Output Water Line - Carries calcium-rich water from the calcium reactor back into your sump or aquarium.